bbauska/CSS-Notes4Pros/README.md

 }

 > This method is best used in cases where you have a varied-height
-> .content centered inside .wrapper; and you want .wrapper\'s height to
+> .content centered inside .wrapper; and you want .wrapper&apos;s height to
-> expand when .content\'s height exceed .wrapper\'s min-height.
+> expand when .content&apos;s height exceed .wrapper&apos;s min-height.

 # Chapter 51: Object Fit and Placement